 Jump ahead to find exactly what you want to know about business credit and how to leverage it:

-If you haven’t begun to build your business credit, or if you’re looking for ways to improve your profile after having been denied a contract or loan, there a few things you can do to help yourself out.
-First, check out this video that explains how certain D&B® scores and ratings are constructed, and what you can do to possibly improve them.
-Then read through these 7 steps to building your business credit:
+Whether you’re new to building your business credit or looking for ways to improve your profile after having been denied a contract or loan, there a few steps you can take to help impact your scores and ratings.

 Many businesses are evaluated on their business credit when they bid on contracts or shop their services to potential business partners.
 Companies want to make sure they are working with other businesses that can deliver their product on time or complete a project without the risk of the vendor going out of business.